 - Local, state, and federal laws, policies, and trends.
 Better understand, assess and address the impact of laws, policies, and trends on immigrant and refugee families and communities.

 - Citizenship and civic participation.
 Advance citizenship and civic participation to fully integrate and engage newcomers into society, including supporting naturalization of the millions of immigrants in California who are eligible.

 - Economic justice, workforce development, and adult education.
 Promote economic justice, support workforce development, and expand adult education opportunities for low-wage immigrants and refugees.

 - Quarterly in-person and virtual meetings support relationship building, deeper dives on major issues, and opportunities for peer learning and coordination.

-- Working groups offer participants opportunities to deepen their expertise, leadership, and partnerships on specific issues such as immigration legal services and communications.
+- Working groups offer participants opportunities to deepen their expertise, leadership, and partnerships on specific issues such as immigration legal services.

 - Special briefings and site visits support members in connecting to a specific geographic region and/or issue area in greater depth.

 - A listserv provides members with regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.

 Senior Program Officer, POWER